 Hummingbirds find food entirely by sight.
 If they see red, they zoom in for a closer look.
 This is why all the hummingbird feeders have that "McDonald’s cherry red" as a prominent feature of the feeder.

 On the other hand, the liquid does not need to be red.
+And whatever you do, don't add anything else to your syrup.
+Do not add red dye or honey; both are harmful to hummingbirds.
 Remember that.

 And yes, you may not see them.
 Hummingbirds are notoriously sneaky.
-They can feed every 15 minutes without you even knowing unless you’re sitting right there or you happen to have your nest cam trained on your feeder.
+They can feed every 15 minutes without you even knowing, unless you’re sitting right there or you happen to have your nest cam trained on your feeder.

 Finally, hummingbirds love some plants more than others.
 They are especially fond of honeysuckle.
 Their favorite flowers have to meet their color criteria – red, red-orange, or pink blossoms.